KDE/documentation-develop-kde-org/HIG/source/layout/units.rst

 Fonts
 ~~~~~

-Since KDE allows the user to change the font settings any dimensions
+Since Plasma allows the user to change the font settings, any
-defined with px, no matter if they are DPI independent or not, make
+objects with dimensions defined with px (DPI independent or not)
-problems together with text.
+can have issues with text.

 .. figure:: /img/Font.qml.png
    :scale: 50 %
    :alt: Using DPI independet pixel with different font setting

-   Using :noblefir:`DPI independet pixel` with different font setting
+   Using :noblefir:`DPI independet pixels` with different font settings

-Base units in Plasma and Kirigami
+Base Units in Plasma and Kirigami
 ---------------------------------
-There a two types of dpi independent base units in Kirigami:
+There a two types of DPI independent base units in Kirigami:

--  Units.gridUnit, is the height needed to display one line of text.
+-  ``Units.gridUnit`` is the height needed to display one line of text.
    Use this for defining height and width of an element.
--  Units.smallSpacing and Units.largeSpacing are used to define paddings and margins.
+-  ``Units.smallSpacing`` and ``Units.largeSpacing`` are used to define paddings and margins.

 These base units are not only DPI independent, but scale according to the font
 settings too.
 While designing, be careful not to rely on the ratio
-between Units.gridUnit and Units.smallSpacing / Units.largeSpacing because these change depending on font setting.
+between ``Units.gridUnit`` and ``Units.smallSpacing``/``Units.largeSpacing`` because these change depending on the user's font settings.

 .. figure:: /img/Units.qml.png
    :scale: 50 %